-Despite clause 214, the part of the management costs for an investment option offered by a managed investment scheme disclosed in a Product Disclosure Statement that is available during a particular financial year that is not a fee payable to the responsible entity, other than a performance fee, is to be determined for the previous financial year except that if the investment option was not offered from at least 11 months before the end of the previous financial year, ,that part of the management costs is to be determined based on the responsible person's reasonable estimate at the time the Statement is prepared of those costs that will apply for the current financial year and if the product or investment option was first offered in the current financial year, since the time the product or investment option was first offered, adjusted to reflect a 12 month period.
+Despite clause 214, the part of the management costs for an investment option offered by a managed investment scheme disclosed in a Product Disclosure Statement that is available during a particular financial year that is not a fee payable to the responsible entity, other than a performance fee, is to be determined for the previous financial year except that if the investment option was not offered from at least 11 months before the end of the previous financial year, that part of the management costs is to be determined based on the responsible person's reasonable estimate at the time the Statement is prepared of those costs that will apply for the current financial year and if the product or investment option was first offered in the current financial year, adjusted to reflect a 12 month period.

 The newly inserted subparagraph 6(bd) in [CO 14/1252] inserts, after clause 104 of Schedule 10 to the Regulations, clause 104A 'Costs in management costs'.
-Clause 104A requires, despite clause 214, that the part of the management costs for an investment option offered by a managed investment scheme disclosed in a Product Disclosure Statement that is available during a particular financial year that is not a fee payable to the responsible entity, other than a performance fee, is to be determined for the previous financial year except that if the investment option was not offered from at least 11 months before the end of the previous financial year, that part of the management costs is to be determined based on the responsible person's reasonable estimate at the time the Statement is prepared of those costs that will apply for the current financial year, and if the product or investment option was first offered in the current financial year, since the time the product or investment option was first offered, adjusted to reflect a 12 month period.
+Clause 104A requires, despite clause 214, that the part of the management costs for an investment option offered by a managed investment scheme disclosed in a Product Disclosure Statement that is available during a particular financial year that is not a fee payable to the responsible entity, other than a performance fee, is to be determined for the previous financial year except that if the investment option was not offered from at least 11 months before the end of the previous financial year, that part of the management costs is to be determined based on the responsible person's reasonable estimate at the time the Statement is prepared of those costs that will apply for the current financial year, since the time the product or investment option was first offered, adjusted to reflect a 12 month period.

-Part 2 Fees and Costs Template, example of annual fees and costs and Consumer Advisory Warning for Product Disclosure Statements
+Schedule 10 Disclosure of fees and other costsPart 2 Fees and Costs Template, example of annual fees and costs and Consumer Advisory Warning for Product Disclosure StatementsDivision 1 The fees and costs template for superannuation products